hverboncoeur/Verboncoeur2024-JoG/README.md

 # Verboncoeur2024-JoG
 Code repository for processing data and generating figures from Verboncoeur et al., 2024, _Journal of Glaciology_ (doi: []()).
-Code for generating figures in the manuscript, including the `.afdeisgn` files (made with [Affinity Designer](https://affinity.serif.com/en-us/designer/), an Adobe Illustrator alternative) for making adjustments in future use.
+Code for generating figures in the manuscript, including the `.afdesign` files (made with [Affinity Designer](https://affinity.serif.com/en-us/designer/), an Adobe Illustrator alternative) for making adjustments in future use.
 See [referencing section](#referencing) for appropriate citations.

 Data associated with this repository is [available on Zenodo]().
 Datasets that will allow the code to run are referenced in code comments.

+## This repository includes:
+1. Codes to run each of the figures and supplemental figures (located in the figures/code folder).
+2. `.afdesign` files where we compiled final versions of some figures (located in the figures/afdesign folder)
+3. .png versions of each of the figures (located in the figures folder)

-## Running the notebooks:
+## Running the notebooks and setting up the environment:

 1. Set up the environment: `conda env create -f environment.yml --name verb2024`
 2. Activate the kernel: `conda activate verb2024`